All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 4

-Despite the overall priority of active modes of transport, potential conflict between cars and cyclists arises in certain sections.
-This is especially noticeable where individual bike lanes disappear or pass into a common lane.
+Despite the overall priority of active modes of transport, there is potential conflict between cars and cyclists in certain areas.
+This is particularly noticeable where separate bike lanes disappear or merge into a shared lane.

-It also makes me extremely indignant that cyclists seem to have a higher priority here than pedestrians.
-They drive unhindered on the sidewalks when there is no separate lane for them on the narrow road.
-And it's me, a pedestrian, who must be constantly attentive and always huddle against the wall or look around, because otherwise there is a real risk that I may be knocked down.
+It also greatly annoys me that cyclists seem to have a higher priority here than pedestrians.
+They ride freely on sidewalks when there is no separate lane for them on a narrow road.
+And it is I, as a pedestrian, who must always be vigilant and constantly squeeze against the wall or look back, otherwise there is a real risk of being hit.

 Photo 5